chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 The PCs can cautiously press themselves against the alley walls and make their way around the Risk Eater to search the dwarves bodies.
 If they do, they find curious red shards and a number of accessories - pouches, boots, hilts - stamped with the Magmatic brand icon.

-The PCs can pass Wits/Craft checks to identify the brand and track down local resellers, where they will eventually be found by Stonehsaper's cloaks and invited to the Stoneshaper keep.
+The PCs can pass Wits/Craft checks to identify the brand and track down local resellers, where they will eventually be found by Stoneshaper's cloaks and invited to the Stoneshaper keep.

 The PCs can also pass Wits/Craft checks to see what they already know about Magmatic and perhaps even find their way to Stoneshaper Keep on their own.
 The PCs might know that Magmatic: